Updating Your Victorian House?

 both regarded as founding fathers of the Arts & Crafts movement that had begun to eclipse Victorian styles by the end of the 19th century, Richardson returned to earlier, simpler medieval forms in his architecture.

 Most of the buildings designed by Richardson himself (as opposed to one of his students) were massive stone public works such as the Trinity Church in Boston and the Allegheny County Courthouse in Pittsburgh, for which his heavy Romanesque style was especially well suited.

 But, the style also migrated to the private residences of the well-to-do, and fit nicely with the elaborate Queen Anne houses then in vogue.
 Richardson's use of rugged stone and natural materials with a minimum of applied ornamentation also influenced the features of the more free-form Shingle style, particularly in the work of Charles F. McKim and Stanford White, both of whom worked and studied under Richardson.

-R. O. Phillips was a founding resident of Lincoln, a Town Trustee and Clerk of the original Board of Trustees that chartered Lincoln (then called Lancaster) as a "city of the second class" in 1871.
+R. O. Phillips was a founding resident of Lincoln, a Town Trustee, and Clerk of the original Board of Trustees that chartered Lincoln (then called Lancaster) as a "city of the second class" in 1871.
 His house in Lincoln's Mt.
 Emerald Historic District, designed by J. H. W. Hawkins and completed in 1890, is an example of the Richardson influence on late Victorian residential design.
-The heavy stone structure shows elements of Queen Anne styling, but the rugged stone facade, "Roman" patterned stone supporting the porches, and gothic roof line are all typical Richardsonian design elements.
+The heavy stone structure shows elements of Queen Anne styling but the rugged stone facade, "Roman" patterned stone supporting the porches, and gothic roofline are all typical Richardsonian design elements.
 The exterior of the house has been restored.
-The interior was divided into luxury apartments in the 1980s, but the owners were careful to preserve its distinct Victorian character, including the staircases, woodwork and plaster walls.
+The interior was divided into luxury apartments in the 1980s but the owners were careful to preserve its distinct Victorian character, including the staircases, woodwork and plaster walls.

 Folk Victorian & Carpenter Gothic